jruota/csapp3e-ge-errata/README.md

 # csapp3e-ge-errata
-Errata in the global, third edition of "Computer Systems: A Programmer's Perspective"
+Errata in the 3rd edition of "Computer Systems: A Programmer's Perspective", Global Edition

 ## Chapter 2: Representing and Manipulating Information